Tales from the Brown Desk – Episode 8 – OWI & DUI

 Jacob Rigney – So sometimes they can tell a sort of a general class or a specific drug based on the type of things they notice.
 For example, one of the things they often do to people when they suspect they’re intoxicated is a test called the horizontal gaze nystagmus test.
 Which is a big fancy way of saying they check your eyes to see if they shake or not.
 Because when you were intoxicated on alcohol, for example, which is the most common way people get DUIs, your eyes stop working correctly.
 They start wobbling a little.
 And they wobble a little, especially when you’re looking to the left and the right.
 They also don’t track smoothly.
 So if they move something in front of your eye and you’re supposed to watch it, your eye will sort of ratchet rather than moving smoothly.
 It’ll just click, bounce, bounce, bounce, bounce rather than move smoothly, horizontally.
 When you’re intoxicated on marijuana, on the other hand, your eye will move perfectly, smoothly, horizontally, but it won’t move correctly vertically.

 Teri Ulm – Interesting.

 Jacob Rigney – Yeah, it’s just the neurological effect it has on people is different that way.
 So if they think someone’s intoxicated on marijuana, a lot of times they’ll do a vertical gaze nystagmus test where they check to see if your eyes track smoothly up and down rather than left and right.
 And that gives them some clue.
-But there is also true that sometimes they don’t know exactly what you’re on, and they don’t have to know exactly what you’re on.
+But there it is also true that sometimes they don’t know exactly what you’re on, and they don’t have to know exactly what you’re on.
 They just have to have probable cause to believe you’re intoxicated.
 Then they go get a warrant, and the judge typically signs it.
-And then they will draw your blood either by force or not.
+Then they will draw your blood either by force or not.